ShamsForge/dockerverse/README.md

 ## Project Overview

-This project is a frontend web application (React + Vite + TypeScript) intended to manage Docker resources from an intuitive web UI.
+This project is a frontend web application (Next.js + React Compiler + TypeScript) intended to manage Docker resources from an intuitive web UI.
 It provides screens for:

 - Landing Website
 - Dashboard (Pods, Docker Images)